Jump to

 The Pros and Cons of Salaried Non-Exempt Employees

-Before you employ salaried non-exempt workers in your business, let’s look at the advantages and disadvantages of doing so.
+Before you employ salaried non-exempt workers in your business, let’s look at some of the advantages and disadvantages.

 Conclusion